Bobby Witt Jr. Player Props: Royals vs. Reds

-The Kansas City Royals, including Bobby Witt Jr. (.300 slugging percentage in past 10 games, including zero home run), battle starter Luke Weaver and the Cincinnati Reds at Kauffman Stadium, Monday at 8:10 PM ET.
+On Tuesday, Bobby Witt Jr. (.316 slugging percentage in past 10 games, with zero home runs) and the Kansas City Royals face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
+First pitch is at 8:10 PM ET.

-He racked up two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Orioles.
+In his last game he had a hitless performance (0-for-2) against the Reds.

 Bobby Witt Jr. Game Info & Props vs. the Reds